Subscribe to Our Newsletter

 4. Appreciation

 With all factors put into consideration, you should be able to have a good gauge and make the appropriate compromise to get yourself a good unit.
-The differences of a high-rise and landed properties may be stark, but it really boils down to the individual.
+The differences between high-rise and landed properties may be stark, but it really boils down to the individual.
 So do weigh the pros & cons and look at our home loan comparison tool before making the plunge.

 Continue reading...